Robert MacDougall: Personal life

 MacDougall was born in Montreal, Quebec.
-He attended Bishop's College School boarding school in Lennoxville as a youth.
+He attended Bishop's College School, a boarding school in Lennoxville, as a youth.
 At BCS he played hockey with future Victorias teammates Hartland MacDougall (no relation) and Ernie McLea.
 At age twelve, MacDougall played on the BCS first team of ice hockey, and is noted as one of the youngest to ever do so.

 After ice hockey, MacDougall would become a partner with Hartland MacDougall in the stock-trading firm MacDougall & MacDougall of Montreal.
 The company continues today as MacDougall MacDougall & MacTier.
+He also was a executives with Montreal Maroons in the 1930s.
+He won his 6th Stanley Cup, getting his name on the Stanley Cup for the first time.

 Playing career

-Macdougall was the highest scoring forward before the 1900s in Stanley Cup play.
+Macdougall was the highest-scoring forward before the 1900s in Stanley Cup play.
 MacDougall scored a confirmed total of 49 goals in 36 recorded games.
 Overshadowed today by the likes of teammates and Hall of Famers Graham Drinkwater and Mike Grant, MacDougall was consistently one of the Montreal Victorias' highest scoring forwards.
-Later in life his career would take an approach to banking (working alongside Hartland MacDougall of no relation) and he would leave the sport of hockey near the end of the Montreal Victorias' championship run.
+Later in life, his career would take an approach to banking (working alongside Hartland MacDougall of no relation) and he would leave the sport of hockey near the end of the Montreal Victorias' championship run.

 Championship controversy

-Near the end of MacDougall's career he would generally only play championship games due to his work schedule.
-In his last season his career would end in some controversy.
-In the 1899 Stanley Cup Finals, with Montreal leading a total goal series with 4 goals to 2 against the Winnipeg Victorias, with about 12 minutes left in the game, MacDougall slashed Winnipeg's Tony Gingras.
+Near the end of MacDougall's career, he would generally only play championship games due to his work schedule.
+In his last season, his career would end in some controversy.
+In a February 1899 Stanley Cup Challenge, with Montreal leading a total goal series with four goals to two against the Winnipeg Victorias, with about 12 minutes left in the game, MacDougall slashed Winnipeg's Tony Gingras.
 As Gingras was carried off the ice, referee Bill Findlay only called MacDougall for a two-minute minor.
 Angry that he should have been assessed a larger penalty, Winnipeg went into their dressing room in protest.
 Insulted, Findlay abruptly went home, but returned after officials followed him on a sleigh and persuaded him to return.
 Once back at the rink, the referee gave Winnipeg 15 minutes to return to the ice themselves.
 They refused and thus Findlay disqualified the team and declared Montreal the winners.
 4,000 were attending the Winnipeg Auditorium rink to hear returns of the game by telegraph.